 Diabetic macular edema usually causes objects in the center of the field of vision to appear blurry or wavy.
 Colors may appear faded or dull.

-Individuals who experience similar symptoms should see a retinal specialist like Dr. Elman for a complete eye exam and testing.
-Once he confirms DME and identifies the severity of the condition, Dr. Elman can outline the possible treatment solutions and recommend the most appropriate treatment or combination of treatments.
+Individuals who experience similar symptoms should see our retinal specialists for a complete eye exam and testing.
+Once they confirm DME and identify the severity of the condition, our doctors can outline the possible treatment solutions and recommend the most appropriate treatment or combination of treatments.

 Treating Diabetic Macular Edema